GGNahuel/08-AdministracionTurnosClinica/README.md

 ### About users...
   * There are three roles for registered users: Administrator, General, and Professional.
   * The Administrator can create, modify, or remove any data in the application database.
-  * The **"General" role is intended for those responsible for scheduling appointments and registering patients**, with the option to modify them as well.
+  * The **"General" role is intended for the responsible for scheduling appointments and registering patients**, with the option to modify them as well.
   * Users with the **"Professional" role** are designated for healthcare professionals, **allowing them to view and manage their appointments more directly**, as well as their personal data.
   * Any user, or even without logging in, can view the available data.
 However, modifying or creating new data depends on the role.
   * To streamline navigation, only the links accessible to the logged-in user are shown in the menu.